 Why Ninja Pocket WiFi?

-Ninja Wi-Fi is one of the leading players in the WiFi rental sector in Japan.
-They claim to have over 14million customers worldwide.
+Ninja WiFi is one of the leading players in the WiFi rental sector in Japan.
+They have over 14 million customers worldwide.
 Their service uses the Softbank network - one of Japan's largest.
 The network is extensive, even working on small, remote islands.

 They have English-speaking staff and customer support and their routers can be ordered in advance and either be collected from one of their service desks at major airports, or can be delivered to your accommodation.

 It is a subsidary of a Japanese company called Vision Inc., that has a number of service brands in the telecommunications sector.
 One of those, Global WiFi is a rental service for WiFi routers that can be used in more than 200 countries and regions around the world.